cloudflare/cloudflare-docs/products/workers/src/content/learning/playground.md

 ## Using the Playground

-There are two versions of the Playground available.
-The [browser Playground](cloudflareworkers.com) and the dashboard Playground, also known as the previewer.
+There are two versions of the Playground available: the [browser Playground](https://cloudflareworkers.com/#36ebe026bf3510a2e5acace89c09829f:about:blank) and the dashboard Playground, also known as the previewer.

 To access the dashboard Playground, log into your Cloudflare account and go to **Account Home** > **Workers** > **your Worker script** > **Quick edit**.